 “I would encourage anyone who experiences this kind of assault to tell someone.
 It doesn’t have to be the police, although we will always listen and act when people do report these incidents to us.
 Remember you can tell the bar or door staff, there and then, who can support you and take action against the person or people who assaulted you.
 Even if you don’t know who assaulted you, you can still tell someone and things can be done to help you.”

 We are working collaboratively with partners including Bristol Women’s Voice, who are encouraging venues to sign up to the Bristol Zero Tolerance campaign, making venues safer spaces for those on a night out.
-When venues sign up their staff can receive specialist Good Night Out training on how to deal with harassment and assault, and how to support their customers.
+When venues sign up their staff can receive specialist training on how to deal with harassment and assault, and how to support their customers.

 Ch Insp Wright added: “Ultimately, if the people who do this know they’re likely to be kicked out, then that’s their night ruined and they may think twice about doing it again in the future.”

-Clare Lowe is the Events Manager at No.1 Harbourside, The Canteen and The Old Market Assembly, all of which have signed up to the Zero Tolerance campaign and whose staff have received the Good Night Out training.
+Clare Lowe is the Events Manager at No.1 Harbourside, The Canteen and The Old Market Assembly, all of which have signed up to the Zero Tolerance campaign and whose staff have received the training.
 Clare said: “Since our staff have been trained, we have noticed a marked improvement in the atmosphere at our venues.
 Staff now know how to support people who disclose an assault to them and our door staff waste no time in identifying who the culprits are and throwing them out.
 This in turn makes people feel safer and more likely to return, as well as making offenders think twice about their behaviour.
 I would encourage all licenced premises to sign up to the Bristol Zero Tolerance campaign.”

 As part of our campaign, new posters will be displayed in venues encouraging victims to report when they’ve been assaulted and warning offenders that their behaviour won’t be tolerated.